doliver231/MechaCar_Statistical_Analysis/README.md

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 Our R-squared value is 71%, which means roughly ~71% of the time the model will predict mpg values correctly.
-There are probably other factors that were not captured in the datasaet that contribute to the mpg variability of the MechaCar prototypes.
+There are probably other factors that were not captured in the dataset that contribute to the mpg variability of the MechaCar prototypes.

 ## Summary Statistics on Suspension Coils